 Here you see the magazine base plate tool.
 I don’t know about you, but I struggle with removing the factory Glock base plate pretty often.
 This tool allows you to use the handle as a lever prying the base plate off the mag with minimal effort.
-This is one tool I never knew I needed till I got one in my hands.

 With a small amount of downward pressure, the base plate starts to slide off to the front, clearing the two “keepers” that Glock molded into the lips on the bottom of the mag.